expressots/expressots/examples/04-poke-battle-with-prisma/README.md

 ## Poke Battle Game Example Author

+Poke battle is an automatic battle of pokemons with authentication system and history of battles per user.
-An opinionated Expresso TS Project running on Docker.
+An opinionated Expresso TS Project.

 - Ariel Betti
 - [GitHub](https://github.com/ArielBetti)